 Seclusion: Again, there is no signage for this hot spring.
 It’s also surrounded by thick forest and the steam can’t be seen from the road.
 So in order to find it you must, in the words of Captain Jack Sparrow, “already know where it is”.

 Dirty Trail: The hot spring itself is clean, but the trail and campsites leading up to it are filthy with underwear (how do you forget that?), beer cans and…erm…human feces.
 (Seriously, why wouldn’t you at least move OFF of the trail?)
 It’s actually pretty upsetting since this is such a beautiful little spot.
 But I get it, where there are hot springs there are drunk idiots.

 Possible Nudists?: Yes, this is, as the poorly crafted leather sign says, a clothing optional hot spring.
 Perhaps you don’t mind soaking it up and staring at some old guys junk, but if you DO mind, just visit during one of the many times the hot spring is empty (usually mornings and early afternoons).

 Summer, Fall and Winter.
 Try to make it there sometime in the morning.
 The evenings are usually reserved for the party people.

-INSIDER TIP: There is a free campsite just over ½ a mile up the road, but you have to watch for it.
+INSIDER TIP: There is a free campsite a little ways up the road, but you have to watch for it.
 No restroom – just a fire pit and a flat patch of land – but it’s perfect if you’re planning on getting up early for some hot spring action!

 Have a favorite hot spring of your own?
 Or an awkward, “clothing optional” story to tell?
 Drop it like it’s hawwt in the comments section below!